 'This is a long-term permanently sustainable program, the basis for "people-centered" economic development.
 Core focus is always on people and their needs, with neediest people having first priority – as contrasted with the eternal chase for financial profit and numbers where people, social benefit, and human well-being are often and routinely overlooked or ignored altogether.
 This is in keeping with the fundamental objectives of Marshall Plan: policy aimed at hunger, poverty, desperation and chaos.
 This is a bottom-up approach, starting with Ukraine's poorest and most desperate citizens, rather than a "top-down" approach that might not ever benefit them.
 They cannot wait, particularly children.
 Impedance by anyone or any group of people constitutes precisely what the original Marshall Plan was dedicated to opposing.
 Those who suffer most, and those in greatest need, must be helped first -- not secondarily, along the way or by the way. '

-Today what began as people-centered economics is being described as social business or the fourth sector.
-Social business and For Benefit Corporations is a Linkedin group of 6000+ aimed at helping propagate this kind of business which applies profit for purpose.
+Today what began as people-centered economics is being described as social business or the fourth sector. is a Linkedin group of 6000+ aimed at helping propagate this kind of business which applies profit for purpose.

 Two years later, it's a slogan for Huffington Post and the sponsorship of PWC.
 They're promoting Profit with Purpose, a subtle but fundamental shift back toward the status quo.